-The Public Health Leadership Programme (PHLP) is designed for public health leaders in New Zealand.
+The Public Health Leadership Programme (PHLP) is a leadership programme designed for public health leaders in New Zealand.

 The programme is funded by the Ministry of Health and has been developed following extensive consultation with the sector.
 PHLP builds leadership competencies identified as important for leaders in public health.
 The programme has been developed by Catapult (specialist leadership and organisational performance consultancy) and Quigley and Watts.
 PHLP is facilitated by Catapult’s co-founder Andrea Thompson, who has led the programme since its inception in 2010.

-PHLP will allow participants to discover their leadership potential and equip them with practical and tested leadership tools and resources.
-The programme will generate immediate and lasting benefits for participants, those they lead, and for public health.
+PHLP will allow you to discover your leadership potential and equip you with practical and tested leadership tools and resources.
+The programme will generate immediate and lasting benefits for you, those you lead, and for public health.

-In 2020 one programme will be offered in Wellington and one in Auckland.
+In 2022, one programme will be offered in Wellington and one in Christchurch.

 Applications for 2022